DinkDonk/manuals.elektrofon.no/KLANG/index.md

 ## Setting display brightness

-To set the display brightness, press and hold the **browse** encoder to enter tuning mode.
-While holding the encoder, turn the yellow voice encoder.
+To set the display brightness, press and hold the **browse encoder** to enter tuning mode.
+While in tuning mode, turn the **yellow voice encoder**.
 Turn clockwise to increase brightness and counter-clockwise to decrease brightness.

 ---